Open the control panel on Windows and select the sound control panel.

 • Incoming Echo Cancellation – Cancel echo coming from the far-end so you will not hear yourself.

-• The two sliders at the bottom of the screen control the aggressiveness of the filters.
+• The two sliders for noise reduction aggressiveness and echo cancellation aggressiveness control the aggressiveness of the filters.
 Increase aggressiveness by moving the slider to the right and reduce aggressiveness by moving the slider to the left.

-Step 4: Now, you can configure your VoIP program to use SoliCall.
+Now, you can configure your VoIP program to use SoliCall.
+Following are few examples: